 BTEC and Access qualifications:

 - BTEC Extended Diploma in the following subject areas will be considered: Business and Law.
-Grades required - D*D*D* and distinctions in all units.
+Grades required - D*D*D*.
 Other BTEC Extended Diplomas may be considered if offered alongside an A level in one of our preferred subjects.